khanasunil5/active-directory-home-lab/README.md

 ---

 ### GPO 3 — Standard Desktop Wallpaper
-**Scope:** Users OU
-- Created and shared a central wallpaper repository on DC01
-- Deployed a standard desktop wallpaper using User Configuration policies
+- Deployed a standard desktop wallpaper using Group Policy Preferences (User Configuration)
+- Configured registry-based policy settings to:
+  - Set the wallpaper path from a centrally shared location
+  - Enforce the wallpaper style (Fill)
+  - Prevent users from changing the desktop background
+- Verified the policy applied successfully to domain users on the client machine

 ---